-Naturalizing or conservation planting is replacing areas of turf and bare soil with a diverse mix of plants such as trees, shrubs, perennials, and groundcovers.
-Although turf areas appear to be pervious, the opposite is true.
-Since turf is often placed on compacted soil after construction, that green, lush lawn covers an area of impervious surface.
-By removing turf, aerating and turning the soil, amending the soil and adding plants, rainwater can be better absorbed.
-Trees, shrubs and perennials also have a longer growing season than many grasses so they actively use water at more times of the year.
-They also have deeper roots that can capture more rainwater, and funnel more rainwater into the soil.

-what's wrong with my existing plants?
+Naturalizing, or conservation planting, is replacing areas of turf or bare soil with a diverse mix of plants such as trees, shrubs, perennials and groundcover.
+Although turf areas appear to be pervious, the opposite is often true, since turf is usually placed on compacted soil after construction.
+That lush, green lawn probably covers an area of impervious surface.
+Rainwater can soak in if you remove turf, aerate and turn the soil, amend the soil where needed and add plants.
+Trees, shrubs and perennials also have a longer growing season than many grasses, so they actively use water at more times of the year.
+They also have deeper roots that can funnel more rainwater into the soil and capture it what's wrong with my existing plants?

 The problem is not in your existing plants!
-The problem is in the lack of diversity within the plants, and the large amounts of turf grass that accommodate our residential landscapes.
-By increasing the diversity of your plant palette, you not only aid in rainwater remediation, but provide habitat for birds and other wildlife that depend on biodiversity of plant life to survive.
+The problem is in the lack of diversity within the plants and the large amounts of turf grass in our residential landscapes.
+By increasing the diversity of your plant palette, you not only aid in rainwater remediation, but also provide habitat for birds and other wildlife that depend on plant biodiversity to survive.
 Conservation planting with trees and shrubs can also reduce energy bills by providing shade and wind protection to your home.
+Replacing just some of your turf with other plants provides benefits.
 How do I turn a turf area into a conservation planting?
-Remove turf and amend the soil with organic material to break up compacted clay.
-The ideal amount of organic soil amendment is 25-50% by volume.
-Choose plants that are suitable for the location, cover bare areas with mulch, and maintain the area to meet your own landscaping goals.
-Conservation areas can be actively managed for a manicured look, or left to grow more informal depending on your landscaping goals.
+Remove turf and amend the soil with organic material to break up compacted soil.
+The ideal amount of organic soil amendment is 25-50 percent by volume.
+Choose plants suitable for the location, cover bare areas with mulch and maintain the area to meet your own landscaping goals.
+Conservation areas can be actively managed for a manicured look, or left to grow more informally depending on your tastes.